 Summary : Spitsbergen Odyssey reveals the diversity of this island archipelago and takes you into the kingdom of the polar bear.
-Where warm Gulf Stream currents and Arctic pack ice collide, a wild archipelago features deep fjords, rugged mountains, vast glaciers, and polar desert.
-Visit Spitsbergen as perpetual soft summer light bathes the land, and stretch your legs across tundra alive with green moss and tiny flowers of brilliant hue.
-Zodiacs carry you to cliffs of breeding birds, while the seas are tumbled by whales, bearded seals, and walrus.
+Where warm Gulf Stream currents and Arctic pack ice collide, a wild archipelago awaits featuring deep fjords, rugged mountains, vast glaciers, and polar desert.
+Visit Spitsbergen as perpetual soft summer light bathes the land, and adventure across tundra alive with green moss and brilliantly colored tiny flowers.
+Zodiacs carry you to the base of cliffs where birds breed above, while the seas pulse with whales, bearded seals, and walrus.
 Cruise the fjords and coast keeping watch for the mightiest inhabitant of all – the polar bear.

 Activities : Birding, Hiking, Kayaking

-Enjoy a tour of colorful Longyearbyen before being warmly welcomed on board the expedition ship, Polar Pioneer, in the late afternoon.
+Enjoy a tour of colorful Longyearbyen before being warmly welcomed on board the expedition ship in the late afternoon.
 Pulse rates quicken on the departure along a wonderland of bird cliffs, sweeping glaciers, and majestic mountains.

 Enter the Arctic Ocean, searching for beluga whales, pack ice and polar bears as you round the northwest corner of Spitsbergen and make the way down Woodfjorden.
 Ringed, bearded and even small numbers of harp seals can be seen, both from the ship and Zodiacs.
 Stretch your legs on shore, searching for trappers’ huts and keeping a watchful eye for reindeer and Arctic fox.
 Polar bears with cubs often hunt for eggs on Leifdefjorden’s islands, the breeding grounds of eider ducks, Arctic terns, Arctic skuas, great skuas, glaucous gulls and black-legged kittiwakes.
 Just offshore huffing walrus feed on clams, or haul out on the beach in wallows, especially at Moffen Island, a sanctuary for these fantastic creatures.
 Along the pack ice edge stay alert for sightings of minke and other whales.
 The long days are perfect for relaxed wildflower walks, allowing time to photograph some of the tundra’s 164 species of flowering plants, including purple saxifrage, exquisite yellow spider plants and Svalbard poppies.
 If ice conditions allow, attempt to cross latitude 80° North – cause for celebration!